brucechanglongxu/advanceddatastructures/B-trees/readme.md

 <img width="367" alt="image" src="https://user-images.githubusercontent.com/49863684/192346102-d70c5998-312f-4bd2-9e06-52a4fb02a234.png">
 </p>

-A B-tree has a parameter called the branching factor, which is a lower bound on the number of chidlren of every node (except for the root node).
+A B-tree has a parameter called the branching factor, which is a lower bound on the number of chidlren of every node (except for the root node and the leaves).
 $$B \le \textit{Number of Children} < 2B$$
 $$B - 1 \le \textit{Number of Keys} < 2B - 1$$
 Furthermore, we find that our B-tree is completely balanced i.e. all of the leaves are at the same depth.